 So the big message Tannenbaum told us was ability alone does not accomplish anything.

-Sunday 14 April 2013
+Sunday, 14 April 2013

 Passion Project

-Here is a picture of the base of my kart with the
+Here is a picture of the base of my kart with the wheels at the bottom |

-Sunday 17 March 2013
+Sunday, 17 March 2013

 Passion Project